• Skip to primary navigation

 • Using a paper towel, remove excess moisture.

-• If a full slab cut in half to make two equal weight slabs.
+• If you started with a full slab, cut it in half to make two equal-weight slabs.

 • Using a sharp knife, carefully trim the fat cap so that the fat cap is even along the top of the belly.
 Often you will see thicker fat pockets, and the key is to even it out as best as possible.